-- Indonesia has fulfilled most of the recommendations and some are in progress: - Rec.II.7: Indonesia has regularly reported to the BIS table 1.1 stocks at nominal value and experimental data of table 1.2 stocks at market value and 3.1 from-whom-to-whom at market value, all with limitation of partial sector institutional coverage.
-The limitation is due to domestic best practice of the use of face value.
-However, in the second half of 2020 Indonesia has marked a notable progress through cooperation among domestic related bodies to broaden the valuation coverage. - Rec.II.8: Compilation and reconciliation of Annual and Quarterly Sectoral Accounts and Balance Sheets for Q1 2015-Q1 2019 has been completed and reviewed by the supporting institutions.
-The next step, which is the dissemination, will be addressed in 2021.
-The development of Sectoral Accounts and Balance Sheets is carried out as a collaborative national project involving Statistics Indonesia, Central Bank, the Financial Services Authority, Ministry of Finance, and Ministry of State-Owned Enterprises. - Rec.II.10: Indonesia has published IIP on quarterly basis since 2014.
-In September 2019, Indonesia has submitted separate identification of OFCs for period of Q1 2018 onwards.
-The IIP breakdown by currency of debt instrument in asset and liabilities for period of Q1 2018 onwards has been submitted in Q1 2021. - Rec.II.11: Quarterly LBS based on Stage-2 along with the updated confidentiality rules governing dissemination and use of data have been submitted since November 2017 for period of Q1 2017 onwards.
-Currently the work is ongoing in fully implementing the agreed IBS enhancements.
-Indonesia has reported CBS test data to the BIS in Q2 2021. - Rec.II.12: Indonesia has completed the CPIS target with dissemination of semiannual CPIS in 2018 and sector of holder table in 2019. - Rec.II.13: Indonesia has completed the CDIS target with the dissemination of the Inward Direct Investment with equity and debt split in 2018 and the Outward Direct Investment in 2019. - Rec.II.15: Indonesia has issued Indonesian Government Finance Statistics Manual, which is adapted from the IMF's 2014GFSM.
+- Indonesia has fulfilled most of the recommendations such as: - Rec.II.5: Indonesia has reported data to FSB annual monitoring exercise on NBFI, but data gaps remain in relation to SFTs due to limited data availability. - Rec.II.7: Indonesia has submitted its self-commitment regarding Debt Securities Statistics to BIS.
+Data in market values are not for publication. - Rec.II.8: Indonesia has carried out the development of Sectoral Accounts and Balance Sheets as a collaborative national project involving Statistics Indonesia (BPS), Central Bank, the Financial Services Authority, Ministry of Finance, and Ministry of State-Owned Enterprises.
+Compilation of Financial and Non-Financial Accounts Transactions for 2016-2019 has been completed both annual and quarterly.
+The data has been disseminated through the BPS website.
+Financial and non-financial balance sheets are in the final phase of compilation and will be disseminated in due time. - Rec.II.11: Indonesia has submitted Stage-2 LBS quarterly data and three quarters of CBS test data.
+Indonesia is on track to join the CBS reporting population. - Rec.II.12: Indonesia has completed the CPIS target. - Rec.II.13: Indonesia has completed the CDIS data requirement. - Rec.II.15: Indonesia has issued Indonesian Government Finance Statistics Manual, which is adapted from the IMF's GFSM2014.
 Indonesia has compiled annual and quarterly general government finance statistics on a modified cash/accrual basis, and annual public sector finance statistics.
 Indonesia has started to reconcile GFS with other statistics publications such as PSDS and full sequence of accounts/sectoral accounts balance sheet.
 One further enhancement is to make GFS fully apply accrual basis which requires fundamental changes in fiscal policy framework.